boasiHQ/interactive-inputs/README.md

 </details>

-## Example
+## Examples

-To get started, below is an example of how you can leverage this action in your workflow file
+Here are various examples demonstrating how to use this action in your workflows

 <details>
 <summary><b> •• Complete example workflow •• </b></summary><br>